icostan/the-hard-way/bitcoin/bitcoin-transaction.md

 ## C. Conclusions

+Creating transaction is a bit more difficult than generating a Bitcoin address that we saw in Part 1 but it is all possible once you understand the basics of Bitcoin like UTXOs, script and transactions.

 ## D. References

-Here are the most important references but feel free to contact for more information.
+Here are the most important references but feel free to get in touch for more information.

   * [OP_CHECKSIG](https://en.bitcoin.it/wiki/OP_CHECKSIG)
   * [Bitcoin Script](https://en.bitcoin.it/wiki/Script)
   * [Address prefixes](https://en.bitcoin.it/wiki/List_of_address_prefixes)
   * [Libbitcoin-explorer](https://github.com/libbitcoin/libbitcoin-explorer/wiki)

-The end.
+The very end.